Ceezaa-Inc/ceezaa-pilot/APP_LAYOUT.md

 │                                     │
 │           [Ceezaa Logo]             │
 │                                     │
-│     "Your spending tells a story.   │
+│     "Discover what you'll love.     │
-│        Let's read it together."     │
+│          Plan it together."         │
 │                                     │
 │                                     │
 │         [ Get Started ]             │
 │                                     │
 │       Already have account?         │
+│            Sign In                  │
 │                                     │
 └─────────────────────────────────────┘
 ```